gazeworkshop/gazeworkshop.github.io/_pages/home.md

 <div class="row">
   <div class="col-xs-12">
     <p>
-      <span style="font-weight:500;">Call for papers:</span> We invite extended abstracts for work on tasks related to 3D scene generation or tasks leveraging generated 3D scenes.
+      <span style="font-weight:500;">Call for papers:</span> We invite extended abstracts for work on gaze estimation or eye detection.
       Workshop topics may include but are not limited to:
     </p>
     <ul>